-We now examine the $\hat{T}^{(1)}$ contribution, which captures three-photon transport processes involving the connected tree diagrams, both of which generate nontrivial three-photon correlations.
-The $\hat{T}^{(1)}$ term in the Eq. (\ref{eq:expansion of T}) includes all the transport processes with the occurrence of either one three-body interaction or two two-body interactions.
-Throughout the remainder of the atomic array, photons undergo individual scattering.
-These two types of processes are represented as the \textit{connected} concatenated diagrams in the Fig.~\ref{fig:fork} and \ref{fig:crank}, respectively.
+We now examine the $\hat{T}^{(1)}$ contribution, which captures three-photon transport processes involving the connected tree diagrams, which generate nontrivial three-photon correlations.
+The $\hat{T}^{(1)}$ term in the Eq. (\ref{eq:expansion of T}) includes all transport processes with the occurrence of either one three-body interaction or two connected two-body interactions.
+Throughout the remainder of the atomic array, photons then undergo individual elastic scattering.
+These two processes are represented as the \textit{connected} concatenated diagrams in Figs.~\ref{fig:fork} and \ref{fig:crank}.
 Both diagrams exhibit comparable orders of magnitude $\sim\mathcal{O}(\beta^2)$ at larger OD.
-It is worth noting that the diagram in Fig.~\ref{fig:crank} exhibits asymmetry with respect to the three photons, necessitating the summation of all six permutations when calculating the outgoing state.
+It is worth noting that the diagram in Fig.~\ref{fig:crank} exhibits asymmetry with respect to photon exchanges, necessitating the summation of all six permutations when calculating the outgoing state.

 The connectedness of the diagrams signifies that these processes generate three-photon correlations.
-As we will see in the Sec.~\ref{subsec:squz fluc obs} and \ref{subsec:g3g3c}, the outgoing wavefunction after these interactions will be the dominating contribution to the third-order quadrature cumulant and the connected three-point correlation function $g_{c}^3$.
-The $\hat{T}^{(1)}$ term can be written as
+As we will see in Secs.~\ref{subsec:g3g3c} and \ref{subsec:squz fluc obs}, the outgoing wavefunction after these interactions will be the dominant contribution of the third-order quadrature cumulant and the connected three-point correlation function $g_{c}^3$.
+The $\hat{T}^{(1)}$ term can be written as,

 In this expression, the variable $j$ in the summation for $T_{3v}$ counts the number of atoms before the first three-photon interaction occurs.
 Similarly, in $T_{4v}$, $j$ in the first summation denotes the number of atoms before the first two-photon interaction takes place, while $m$ in the second summation represents the number of atoms between the first and second two-photon interactions.